atenearesearchgroup/QCBalgorithm/README.md

 .and(__.out("orders").out("contains").has("idProduct", "product 10"),
 __.out("orders").out("contains").has("idProduct", "product 20")).dedup().toList();
 ```
 * Q4.
-SimilarProductsPopularity: given two specific products that are known to be similar (for example two types of sports socks), get the customers that have ordered one of these products.
+SimProductsPopularity: given two specific products that are known to be similar (for example two types of sports socks), get the customers that have ordered one of these products.
 This query is useful to know the popularity of products with common attributes.

 Gremlin query can be viewed following: